José Eusebio Boronda Adobe

-The Jose Eusebio Boronda Adobe is a Monterey Colonial style building from 1846, located in Salinas, Monterey County, California.
-It is listed on the National Register of Historic Places in 1973, and is a California Historical Landmark.
+The José Eusebio Boronda Adobe is a Monterey Colonial style building from 1846, located in Salinas, Monterey County, California.
+The adobe was listed on the National Register of Historic Places on March 20, 1973, and is California Historical Landmark #870.

 History

 The Boronda Adobe is a Spanish Colonial adobe, with a wood-shingled roof, wrap-around porches, open beamed ceilings, and two indoor fireplaces.
-It was built by José Eusebio Boronda (1808-1880) between 1844 and 1848.
-The adobe is located on Boronda Road, northwest of Salinas.
+It was built by José Eusebio Boronda between 1844 and 1848.
+The adobe is located on Boronda Road, northwest of Salinas, California.
 Boronda who was the grantee of Rancho Rincon de Sanjon, a 2230 acre Mexican land grant in present-day Monterey County, California given in 1840 by Governor Juan B. Alvarado to José Eusebio Boronda.
+Boronda is the third son of Captain José Manuel Boronda and Maria Gertrudis Higuera.